 Bulk second cleaner concentrate will be transported to the copper-moly concentrate thickener.
 Thickener overflow will be pumped by a horizontal centrifugal pump from an overflow sump to the plant reclaim water storage tank.
 Copper-moly thickener underflow will be pumped by a slurry pump to the molybdenite flotation circuit.
 The molybdenum flotation circuit will consist of one row of copper-moly separation (rougher) flotation cells, one row of molybdenite first cleaner flotation cells, a moly regrind circuit, one molybdenite second cleaner flotation cell, and one molybdenite third cleaner flotation cell.
 The copper-moly separation (rougher) flotation row will consist of eight mechanical rougher flotation cells.
 Concentrate from the copper-moly separation (rougher) cells will be pumped by froth pump to the molybdenite first cleaner flotation cells.
-Tailing from the copper-moly separation row will consist of four mechanical cells.
-Concentrate from the molybdenite first cleaner flotation cells.
-The molybdenite first cleaner flotation cells will be pumped by froth pump to the molybdenite flot to the copper concentrate thickener.
+Tailing from the copper-moly separation cells will flow by gravity to the copper concentrate thickener.
 The molybdenite first cleaner flotation row will consist of four mechanical cells.
-Concentrate from the molybdenite first cleaner flotation row will consist of four mechanical cells.
-Concentrate from the molybdenite first cleaner flotation row will consist of four mechanical cells.
+Concentrate from the molybdenite first cleaner cells will be pumped by froth pump to the feed sump of the molybdenite concentrate regrind circuit.
+Tailing from the molybdenite first cleaner flotation cells will flow by gravity to the feed launder of the copper concentrate thickener.
+Concentrate from the moly first cleaner cells will be sampled.
+Molybdenite concentrate regrinding will be performed in a vertical mill.
+Molybdenite first cleaner flotation concentrate will feed the vertical mill which will discharge into the moly regrind discharge pump box and pumped to the moly second cleaner column cell.